shaazanaam/Oct25shaaz/README.md

 ### **4. Cascade Delete Protection**
 Deleting a tenant removes ALL related data:
-- ⚠️ All users
+- All users
-- ⚠️ All agents & workflows
+- All agents & workflows
-- ⚠️ All conversations & messages
+- All conversations & messages
-- ⚠️ All documents
+- All documents

 ---

-## 🗄️ **Database Schema**
+## Database Schema

 ### **Core Models**